We're hosting school vaccination clinics for students. For a list of participating schools, see the school clinic schedule.

 After the vaccination, tell your child that they did well.
 Positive recognition and rewards after the procedure, such as stickers, help a child feel good about the skills they learned during the procedure.

-If your child finds needles painful, you may wish to apply a topical anesthetic before going to the clinic to numb the area.
-No prescription is needed.
 Topical anesthetics are available at a pharmacy.
 Follow the directions on the package to know where and when it should be applied.
 For example, 30 minutes to one hour before the scheduled appointment.

 Different comfort positions are available that help your child feel secure and stay still during vaccination.